Quantization goes Polynomial: Numerical Results

 \section{Numerical Results}

 In this section we present numerical results on pricing of European and Bermudan options.
-Polynomial quantization is only used to price vanilla options, while recursive marginal quantization, allowing for an immediate approximation of the transition probabilities, is exploited both to price European and Bermudan derivatives.
+Polynomial quantization is only used to price vanilla options , while recursive marginal quantization, allowing for an immediate approximation of the transition probabilities, is exploited to price both European and Bermudan derivatives.
+It is noteworthy that the pricing of vanilla and exotic options still represents a challenge from a numerical point of view when the dimension of the process considered is strictly greater than one.
+Numerical results have been obtained in Matlab 9.2, with a CPU 2.7 GHz and 4 Gb memory computer.

-\begin{remark}{\bf (Barrier and Asian options)}\\ In case of interest in different types of path dependent options, such as barrier or Asian, we refer the reader to the methodology developed in \cite{BCLP15}, where, on top of a grid for the underlying process at every intermediate date (together with transition probabilities from one time step to another) a backward Monte Carlo procedure is applied to price barrier, Asian and auto-callable options. \end{remark}
+\begin{remark}{\bf (Barrier and Asian options)}\\ If interested in different types of path dependent options, such as barrier or Asian, we refer the reader to the methodology developed in \cite{BCLP15}, where, on top of a grid for the underlying process at every intermediate date (together with transition probabilities from one time step to another) a backward Monte Carlo procedure is applied to price barrier, Asian and auto-callable options. \end{remark}

-Before showing our results, we show in Figure \ref{fig:density} the behavior of the density function $g_T^{(M)}$ introduced in Equation \eqref{g_T^(M)} for different values of $M$.

-This analysis shows that for values of $M$ lower than $100$ the density might become negative.
-As we can see in the numerical section of \cite{jacobi}, the pricing of European options is accurate even for small values of $M$, but the fact that the density function $g_{T}^{(M)}(x)$ can be negative for $x$ in sets which are not negligible could be theoretically an issue.
-Nevertheless, the choice of $M$ does not affect the accuracy of the quantization algorithm, so that we fix, as a good compromise, $M=80$.
-Moreover, as in \cite{jacobi}, we choose the following values for the mean and the standard deviation of the Gaussian weight function $w$ (also recall Remark \ref{rem:ell_in_L^2}):
+We choose the following values for the mean and the standard deviation of the Gaussian weight function $w$ (also recall Remark \ref{rem:ell_in_L^2}), which are the same as in \cite{jacobi}:

-In all the numerical examples we will consider the parameters in Table \ref{param}:
+and in all the numerical examples we will consider the parameters in Table \ref{param}: